huangjp28/huangjp28.github.io/_teaching/02_mathc1.md

 Chapter 2: Algebra
 Chapter 3: Solving Equations
 Chapter 15: Matrix and Vector Algebra
-Chapter 16: Determinants and Inverse Matrcies
+Chapter 16: Determinants and Inverse Matrices
 Chapter 4: Functions of One Variable
 Chapter 5: Properties of Functions